grisette: Symbolic evaluation as a library

 You may also build Z3 from source, which may be more efficient on your system.
 Please refer to the Z3 homepage for the build instructions.

-Boolector from major package managers are usually outdated or inexist.
-We recommend that you build Boolector from source with the CaDiCaL SAT solver, which is usually more efficient on our examples.
-Please refer to the Boolector homepage for the build instructions.
+Boolector/Bitwuzla from major package managers are usually outdated or inexist.
+We recommend that you build them from source with the CaDiCaL SAT solver.
+Please refer to the Boolector homepage and Bitwuzla homepage for the build instructions.

 Example

 The following example uses Grisette to build a synthesizer of arithmetic programs.
-Given the input-output pair (2,5), the synthesizer may output the program (\x -> x+3).
+Given the input-output pair (2,5), the synthesizer can tell us that the program \x -> x+3 has the desired behavior.
 The example is adapted from this blog post by James Bornholt.

 The example has three parts: